Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `maxPageSize`, optional, is the maximum number of messages to be returned per page.
 - `startTime`, optional, is the thread start time to consider in the query.

-`PagedCollection<ChatThreadInfo>` is the response returned from listing threads.
+`PagedCollection<ChatThreadItem>` is the response returned from listing threads.
-`ChatThreadInfo` represents a summary of information about the thread including the thread ID, topic, time of deletion, and time of last message received, as applicable.
+`ChatThreadItem` represents a summary of information about the thread including the thread ID, topic, time of deletion, and time of last message received, as applicable.

 ```swift
 import AzureCore